 This course is taught in English and will provide an overview of Argentine history and culture through units focused on themes such as music, economics, politics, literature and film.
 In addition to the readings and presentations by a variety of guest speakers, the course will include a number of excursions to relevant local sites (museums, vineyards, and local businesses) as well as longer program excursions that may include Patagonia, Córdoba, and Salta.

-Spanish Language (1 credit) - according to your level of proficiency
+Spanish Language (1 credit) - This course is offered at various levels and students will be placed according to their level of proficiency.

 Optional Activity—Community Service.
 For students who are interested, community service opportunities can be arranged by CELE and the resident director.

-The Argentina program is especially appropriate for students in History, International Relations, Spanish and Hispanic Studies and Latin American Studies.
+The Argentina program is especially appropriate for students in American Studies, History, Latin American Studies, Media and Society, Spanish and Hispanic Studies, and English.

 This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.